 What is Enterprise Content Management?

 Enterprise Content Management (ECM) is an all-encompassing term that defines a set of processes and strategies used to capture, manage, and deliver content.
-Rather than a single technology or procedure, ECM utilizes a combination of methods in order to support the management of critical information.
+Rather than a single technology or procedure, ECM utilizes a combination of methods to support critical information management.
 This information can then be distributed to employees, stakeholders, and customers.

 Enterprise Content Management software has evolved over the years as new and innovative forms of content are introduced to professional work environments and continues to be a critical function to support business practices.

-In traditional ECM software, the definition of content generally referred to any information printed on paper documents such as invoices or reports.
-That definition has expanded to include any digital information such as email messages, audio and video files, social media posts, and more.
+In traditional Enterprise Content Management software, the definition of content generally refers to any information printed on paper documents such as invoices, spreadsheets, or reports.
+However, that definition has expanded to include any digital information such as email messages, audio and video files, social media posts, web content, and more.

-When working with large volumes of content, it is important to implement an ECM to streamline content distribution with workflow automation so that you achieve the full benefits of the platform.
-With functionalities ranging from capturing content from multiple sources, managing it in a secure, centralized repository, and making information accessible across content-centric processes, Newgen enables business leaders to build a boundaryless workplace with anytime-anywhere content access.
+When working with large volumes of content, it is essential to implement an ECM solution to streamline content distribution with workflow automation routing to achieve the full benefits of the platform.
+With functionalities ranging from capturing content from multiple sources, managing it in a secure, centralized repository, and making information and file-sharing accessible across content-centric processes, Newgen enables business leaders to build a boundaryless workplace with anytime-anywhere content access.